Table of Contents

-When students see that they can’t affect you and they can’t control your emotions, you will be much stronger and be able to take control of the classroom.
+When students see they can’t affect you and they can’t control your emotions, you will be much stronger and be able to take control of the classroom.

 Expect students to test you and every time you get that test, smile because when you will pass it and show, “I am a strong individual,” you will also grow and you will be a better teacher in their eyes.

-Rephrase when students don’t understand.
+Rephrase questions when students don’t understand.
 Always give them a second chance to answer when you.
 When you ask the students a question or explain something and they don’t immediately understand, or they don’t immediately answer correctly, rephrase the question in simpler language so it gives them another opportunity to answer.